centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-manage.md

 1. In the **Monitoring > Map** page, click the **+** button located in the **Geographic** section.

 2. Fill in the **Add a new geographical view** property:
-   - Name
+   - Name: provide a name to the geographical view.

 3. Click **Create** to continue the view's configuration.

-4. Fill in the **Edit view parameters** properties:
+4. Fill in the following **Edit view parameters** properties:
-   - Name
-   - Only one marker of the hostgroup(s) will be displayed on the view
+   - Only one marker of the hostgroup(s) will be displayed on the view.
-   - Hosts belonging to the following hostgroup(s) will be displayed on the view
+   - Hosts belonging to the following hostgroup(s) will be displayed on the view.
-   - Business Activities belonging to the following Business View(s) will be displayed on the view
+   - Business Activities belonging to the following Business View(s) will be displayed on the view.

 5. Click the **Advanced** button to display more parameters.

-6. Fill in the **Advanced** parameters:
+6. Fill in the follonwing **Advanced** parameters:
    - Zoom
    - Lat
    - Long